Tex Antoine

-Herbert Jon Antoine Jr. (April 21, 1923 – January 12, 1983), known professionally as Tex Antoine, was an American weatherman on New York City television for nearly three decades.
+Herbert John Antoine Jr. (April 21, 1923 – January 12, 1983), known professionally as Tex Antoine, was an American weatherman on New York City television for nearly three decades.
+He also served for many years as a radio announcer.

 Early life and career

-He was born Herbert Jon Antoine Jr., in Illinois, and was raised in California and Texas.
+Antoine was born Herbert John Antoine Jr., in Evanston, Illinois, and was raised in California and Texas.
 His father was Herbert Jon Antoine Sr. (1894–1972), an auto supply salesman.
 His mother was Bertha Campbell, and by 1930 the family was living in Los Angeles.

 Antoine (whose nickname "Tex" came from his growing up in Texas) first joined NBC in New York as a page in 1943, and a year later became a staff announcer for the network.
 He was the first announcer, beginning in 1944, for the long-running religious drama The Eternal Light.
 His run with the program ended in 1945.
 His other radio announcing credits include The Adventures of Archie Andrews and The Adventures of Frank Merriwell.
+In the mid-1950s he was sometimes recruited as announcer for the NBC network's College Quiz Bowl series.